verana-labs/verifiable-trust-vpr-spec/spec.md

 The following operations **only require network fees**:

-- Updating the **governance framework documents** of an Ecosystem Trust Registry
+- Updating the **governance framework documents** of an ecosystem trust registry
 - Removing a **DID** from the DID Directory

 #### Pay per execution of the validation process